sergueik/springboot_study/basic-soap-server-client/README.md

 ### Info

-this directory contains a replica of [masic soap project](https://github.com/arpitaggarwal/soap) with minimal upgrades to later spring-boot version
+this directory contains a replica of [basic soap project](https://github.com/arpitaggarwal/soap) with minimal upgrades to later spring-boot version, added logging and added code to create or log the HTTP Headers (possibly incorrecly called)

 ### Usage